reframejs/reframe/readme.md

 ~~~

 This page is static but you can also create pages that are "HTML-dynamic" and "DOM-dynamic".
-We will see in a bit what "HTML-dynamic" and "DOM-dynamic" mean.
+We will see in a bit what HTML-dynamic and DOM-dynamic mean.

 #### Why Reframe?